New York University Tandon School of Engineering: Brooklyn Collegiate and Polytechnic Institute

 On May 17, 1853, a group of Brooklyn businessmen wrote a charter to establish a school for young men.
 Founded as the Brooklyn Collegiate and Polytechnic Institute, the school moved into its first home at 99 Livingston Street in Brooklyn.
 The first class, admitted in 1855, consisted of 265 young men aged nine to 17.
 The school conferred its first bachelor's degrees in 1871.
 Graduate programs began in 1901, and the school awarded its first doctoral degree in 1921.
-From 1889 to 1973 the school became known as Polytechnic Institute of Brooklyn.
+From 1889 to 1973, the school became known as the Polytechnic Institute of Brooklyn.

 In 1917, the preparatory program separated from the Institute and became the Polytechnic Preparatory Country Day School.
 Polytechnic Institute moved to its present location in 1957, the former site of the American Safety Razor Company factory, where it became a co-educational institution.

 School of Civil Engineering and Architecture

 In 1854, the University of the City of New York, now New York University, founded the School of Civil Engineering and Architecture at a time when specialized schools of engineering were uncommon in America.
 Classes began in 1855 and the school awarded its first undergraduate degree in 1857.
 As the industrial revolution took shape, the school formalized its engineering curriculum and the school's first dean, Charles H. Snow, changed the name of the school to the School of Applied Science.
-During this time the engineering school officially separated from the university's arts and science school then called University College.
+During this time the engineering school officially separated from the university's arts and science school, then called University College.

-In 1894 the University of the City of New York moved its engineering school to a new campus in the Bronx.
+In 1894, the University of the City of New York moved its engineering school to a new campus in the Bronx.
 The new campus gave the university space to build larger science laboratories that could not be constructed at its Washington Square site.
 With the addition of the new campus, under the leadership of Chancellor Henry Mitchell MacCracken, the University of the City of New York renamed itself New York University.
 The neighborhood surrounding the Bronx campus eventually became known as University Heights.
-By 1920 separate electrical and chemical engineering departments were created and the school changed its name to the College of Engineering.
+By 1920, separate electrical and chemical engineering departments were created, and the school changed its name to the New York University College of Engineering.